DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-gcmal/README.md

   * Resolution

 # Week 3
-* I was introduced abouth the different methods of proof
+* I was introduced about the different methods of proof
   * Direct Proof
   * Contraposition
   * Vacuous and Trivial Proof